Alphabetical Plant Listing

 • Begin by planting your camellias within a few inches of the wire or trellis.
 Allow the plant to recover from the transplanting process and be well established before gradually pruning it into a flattened profile.
 This may take up to 2-3 months.

-• As the stem gets taller, spread the branches and tie them along the first wire or bottom slat of the trellis.
+• As the stem gets taller, spread the branches and tie them along the trellis’s first wire or bottom slat.
 Remove any branches that are lower than these.
 Then tie the branches back in the desired position using soft plastic ties or twine.
 Avoid using wire as it could cut into the branches and damage them.

 • As your plants grow, pick the next likely branches and tie them to the next highest support, removing any that do not fit your desired shape.
 Continue to tie and prune as your plant grows.

-• Ties are needed about every 8 inches (20 cm) and they will have to be loosened or adjusted as the plant grows.
+• Ties are needed about every 8 inches (20 cm), and they must be loosened or adjusted as the plant grows.

 • Prune regularly to achieve the flat, two-dimensional effect of your espalier but leave any major pruning until after flowering in fall or spring, depending on what type of camellia you are growing.